 For parents already based at home, or those who are able to take time off during school closures, another major concern is: can I tutor my child at home?

-If Singapore schools should close, e-learning systems are in place, and teachers will likely set daily assignments, with same-day deadlines for completion.
+For Singapore schools, e-learning systems are in place, and teachers will likely set daily assignments, with same-day deadlines for completion.
 To ensure compliance, they may call you personally if your child hasn’t logged into the e-learning systems by a specified time.
 If you are unable to supervise your children during school closures, you can help them get organised by ensuring that their log-in passwords are printed out on a sheet of paper, stored in a file on the computer, or saved in the web browser that they will use.

-Here on KiasuParents.com, parents and educators have been sharing tips and resources about helping kids with schoolwork for over a decade.
-Below, we’ve rounded up the best home learning tips on our site, to support parents everywhere through these trying times.
+Here on KSP, parents and educators have been sharing tips and resources about helping kids with schoolwork for over a decade.
+Below, we’ve rounded up the best home learning tips on our site that you can use.

 Don’t wait till school closure to tidy your child’s workspace — Princeton studies have suggested that clutter is tiring for the brain, because it has to work harder to filter out objects in the visual field.